10% NOW! – NO JOB LOSSES! – DEFEND COLLECTIVE BARGAINING!

-The National Day of Action played a vital role in preparing for the indefinite strike.
-But as the MWP pointed out at the time, it was not going to be sufficient to move the government and that an all-out indefinite strike would be necessary.
-There should be no retreat from the action demonstrated in November.
-Only the consolidation of that unity can force the government to meet the unions’ demands.
+The National Day of Action is an important step forward, but, on its own, will not be sufficient to move the government.
+The unity in action it has demonstrated must be carried over into an all-out indefinite public sector strike.
+Only this can force the government to make a higher pay award and meet the unions’ other demands.
 To these, following Godongwana’s jobs threat, must be added the demands – No retrenchments!
 Fill all public sector vacancies!
 Expand the public service headcount!

 Workers must build unity on the ground by creating joint-strike preparation committees uniting all public sector workers in an area regardless of union or federation.
 These could be created from scratch or by joint-meetings of branches, locals, JMCs, or even provincial structures.
 All decisions about the conduct of the strike and on what terms to end it must rest with the rank-and-file of the unions.
 This must include the crucial issue of essential workers and minimum service levels.
 Workers themselves must determine what work must continue, e.g. at accident & emergency departments in hospitals.

 The lessons of the 2010 public sector strike must also be studied.
 The starting point for an indefinite strike, either this year or next, is already weaker than in 2010 because of the absence of the teachers.
 The participation of teachers is key.
 When they strike the entire economy is disrupted as workers in every industry are forced to take time-off for childcare.
 The government has tabled a bill in parliament that, if passed, would effectively ban teachers from striking altogether or face imprisonment for 12 months.
 This must be added to the issue of pay to make an appeal to the 400,000 teachers to participate in the strike regardless of their leaders.
 Invitations should be extended to all teachers to participate in the planning of the strike.